caillou/guides/styles/coffeescript.md

     $('#btn').on('click', $.proxy(@method, this))
     ```

--   Use 2 new lines before a new method definition.
+-   Use 2 new lines after a method definition.
 Otherwise it can be hard to
-    see where a method starts since the methods itself may contain empty lines
+    see where a method ends since the methods itself may contain empty lines
     in their bodies.

     ```coffeescript
     # bad:
     class Foo

       constructor: ->
         # method body